Obituaries for the week of June 28, 2017

 Mrs. Coleman is survived by four sons, Ralph (Ann) Coleman, Jr of Fairview, Va., Homer (Brenda) Coleman of Huxford, Ala., Kenneth Coleman of Atmore and Doyle Wayne Coleman of Poarch; one daughter, Cathy (Kenneth) Langley of Atmore; two sisters, Pearline McGhee of Poarch and Betty (Leonard) Garlitz of Birmingham, Mich.; a life-long friend, Peggy Norton of Atmore; thirteen grandchildren and twenty-one great-grandchildren; one great-great-grandchild along with a host of family and friends.

-Funeral services will be held Wednesday, June 28, 2017 at 2 p.m. from Friendly Holiness Church with Bro.
+Funeral services were held Wednesday, June 28, 2017 at 2 p.m. from Friendly Holiness Church with Bro.
 Ralph Coleman and Bro.
 Ray Ward officiating.
-Interment will follow in New Home Cemetery.
+Interment followed in New Home Cemetery.

-Active pallbearers will be Steven Carpenter, Justin Coleman, Kenny Coleman, Jr., Clayton Coon, Curtis Hayes and Kaweta Coon.
+Active pallbearers were Steven Carpenter, Justin Coleman, Kenny Coleman, Jr., Clayton Coon, Curtis Hayes and Kaweta Coon.

-Honorary pallbearers will be, Terry Ardis, Randall Ward, Toby Pierce and Joel White.
+Honorary pallbearers were Terry Ardis, Randall Ward, Toby Pierce and Joel White.

-The family will receive friends Tuesday, June 27, 2017 from 6 to 9 p.m. at Friendly Holiness Church.
+The family received friends Tuesday, June 27, 2017 from 6 to 9 p.m. at Friendly Holiness Church.

 Johnson-Quimby Funeral Home, Inc in charge of all arrangements.